siddharthnag/siddharthnag/README.md

 # 👋 Hello!

-I am a BS/MS Computer Science student at the University of California, San Diego.
-I was an SDE intern in Amazon Timestream in Summer 2022.
+I am currently a Software Development Engineer (SDE) in Amazon Timestream.
+Previously, I was a BS/MS Computer Science student at the University of California, San Diego.
 My interests include database management, software engineering, and web development.
 I look forward to connecting with you!

 ## Links
 <!--- [Website](https://siddharthnag.github.io/Portfolio/) • --->